johnlwhiteman/DataBreachStockPredictions/README.md

 ## Add a New Breach
 * Open *breaches.json*
 * Enter new breach information
-        *{
+        `{
             "ID": "UNIQUE ID ...
 LIKE STOCK TICKER", "name": "COMPANY NAME",
             "symbol": "STOCK TICKER",
             "date": "DATE OF THE BREACH",
             "ignore": false
-        },*
+        },`
 * Save file and close
 * Execute as previously instructed

 ## Update All CSV Data Files
 * When calling the *b.open(path="breaches.json", forceRemote=False)* function simply override the *forceRemote=False* parameter to *forceRemote=True*.
-All files will automatically be updated.
-Sometimes Alpha Vantage will throw an error after doing a handful of downloads.
-Simple set the restart where the error occurred.
+* All files will automatically be updated.
+* Sometimes Alpha Vantage will throw an error after doing a handful of downloads.
+** Simply set the restart where the error occurred.
 The previous breaches can be ignored by setting the *"ignore": false* parameter to *"ignore": true* in the breaches.json file.

 ## Installation (Ubuntu)
 * *$ sudo add-apt-repository ppa:jonathonf/python-3.7*